Diffusion in quantum state preparation: From passive cooling to system-bath engineering: Diffusion and Random-Walks

-A quantum jump occurs for $\norm{\psi(T)}^2 = r$ with $r$ a uniform random variable, thus the jump time $T$ is exponentially distributed with mean $1/2$, i.e., two jumps occur per unit time.
+A quantum jump occurs for $\norm{\psi(T)}^2 = r$. with $r$ a uniform random variable; thus, the jump time $T$ is exponentially distributed with mean $1/2$, i.e., two jumps occur per unit time.
 Notably, the jump frequency is also independent of system size.
 Once the jump occurs, the jump operators act on the state as follows:

 with the same proportionality constant in each term.
-Thus, they are equally likely to occur and the random walk in the difference $d = i - j$ is changed as $d \rightarrow d\pm 1$ with probability $1/4$ and remains unchanged with probability $1/2$.
-The hitting time of this random walk, i.e., the number of steps $n$ at which it reaches the boundary $L/2$ is
+Thus, they are equally likely to occur and the random-walk in the difference $d = i - j$ is changed as $d \rightarrow d\pm 1$ with probability $1/4$ and remains unchanged with probability $1/2$.
+The hitting time of this random-walk, i.e., the number of steps $n$ at which it reaches the boundary $L/2$ is

 By plugging in the relationship between number of steps and time $t$, we find the cooling time

 Note that here we assumed that the hole-excitation pair starts of at the worst possible position.
 Numerically, we found the actual proportionality to be $\tau \approx 0.225 L^2$.